frederico-klein/osrt_ros/README.md

 ### Tmux scripts

 To show an overview of what the current implemented system is capable, there are some tmux session scripts available.
-Note the AR scripts also require a calibrated camera to provide image, correct TFs for the camera and the ros\_track\_alvar package.
+Note the AR scripts also require a calibrated camera to provide image, correct TFs for the camera and the ar\_track\_alvar and ar\_test packages.

 #### Existing examples: